aristocratos/bashtop/README.md

 - [ ] Add gpu temp and usage.
 (If feasible)
 - [x] Add io stats for disks.
 - [ ] Add cpu and mem stats for docker containers.
 (If feasible)
-- [ ] Change process list to line scroll instead of page change.
+- [x] Change process list to line scroll instead of page change.
-- [ ] Add option for custom color gradient in process list in theme settings.
 - [ ] Add optional window for tailing log files.
 - [ ] Add options for resizing all boxes.
 - [ ] Add command line argument parsing.